kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md

 \(2\) The adjustment procedure described in this section shall apply to the sideline microphones in the take-off, overflight, and approach cases.
 Although the noise emission is strongly dependent on the directivity pattern, variable from one helicopter type to another, the propagation angle θ shall be the same for test and reference flight paths.
 The elevation angle ψ shall not be constrained but must be determined and reported.
 The certification authority shall specify the acceptable limitations on ψ.
 Corrections to data obtained when these limits are exceeded shall be applied using FAA approved procedures.

-# part d—noise limits under §36.805
+# part d—noise limits under [[Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md#§36.805   Noise limits.|§36.805]]

 ### Section H36.301 Noise measurement, evaluation, and calculation.